mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 <p class="text-center date"><a href="/bspf.html">Business Science Problem Framework (BSPF)</a></p>

-We think the BSPF is great as a systematic plan of attack, but it's more than just us.
+The BSPF is great as a systematic plan of attack, but it's more than just me saying this.
 It's been validated based on client and, now, student feedback.
+Students have been using my BSPF framework to:

+* Get jobs and ace the data science technical interview
+* Cut their project completion times in half or more (see Rodrigo's testimonial)

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/yw5CtGTzIw0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Now that you understand what the BSPF can do, let me show you how it works.

-## The Goal: Systematic Decision Making
+# The Goal: Systematic Decision Making

 The goal is simple: to implement data science in a way that enables decision making to follow a **systematic process**.
 We do this through the following equation relating measurement and analysis to improvement within a business context: